mathiasklein/cdf-workshop/README.md

     Stopped processors are identified by the icon <img src="images/4_processor_stopped.png" alt="image" style="width:20px;height:auto;">.
 Right-click on a stopped processor and select **Start** to start it.

     The flow starts executing.
-On the Flow Design Canvas you can observe statistics on your processors change as they consume data and execute their respective tasks.
+On the **Flow Design** canvas you can observe statistics on your processors change as they consume data and execute their respective tasks.

     <img src="images/4_flow_processors_running.png" alt="image" style="width:800px;height:auto;">

     You should see the flow running successfully and writing records to Kafka.

-6. Access the SMM UI from the Streams Messaging DataHub page and check the topic metrics and data:
+6. Access the SMM UI from the **Streams Messaging DataHub** page and check the topic metrics and data:

     <img src="images/4_smm_topics.png" alt="image" style="width:1000px;height:auto;">